List of Genshin Impact characters: Knights of Favonius

 The current Grand Master of the Knights of Favonius, who departed on an expedition half a year before the game's events.
-Varka is currently in Nod-Krai with his retinue to investigate after discovering new information during his expedition.
+After dealing with The Doctor (Il Dottore) and Rerir in Nod-Krai alongside the Traveler, he successfully completes the expedition and returns back to Mondstadt.
+He is regarded as the Knight of Boreas.

 Church of Favonius

 The Church of Favonius is the church subordinate to the Knights of Favonius, worshipping Lord Barbatos.